-These rules are adopted to specify procedures relevant to the approval of nurse aide training programs whose graduates shall be eligible to take the competency evaluation.
+These rules are adopted to specify procedures relevant to the approval of Nurse Aide Training Programs whose graduates shall be eligible to take the competency evaluation.

-- 2.1.
-Approval: Recognition that a nurse aide training program (hereinafter referred to as "program") meets the standards established by the Board. - 2.2.
-Board: The Colorado State Board of Nursing. - 2.3.
-Client: The individual receiving nursing care. - 2.4.
-Clinical: The setting in which students, under the direct supervision of qualified instructors, apply basic nursing knowledge and skills in the direct care of clients. - 2.5.
-Competency evaluation: The examination approved by the Board consisting of two components, the written and the manual skills evaluations. - 2.6.
-Curriculum: All the content required for completion of an approved nurse aide training program. - 2.7.
-Laboratory: A simulated care setting where students practice nursing skills and theory application under the direction of qualified instructors. - 2.8.
-Nurse aide training program: A course of study which is approved by the Board or the appropriate authority in another state or territory of the United States which meets the requirements of the Omnibus Budget Reconciliation Act of 1987. - 2.9.
-Pre-clinical: The first portion of the approved program that occurs prior to any direct contact with a client that must be a minimum of 16 hours and must include, but not be limited to, the areas addressed in Section 5.2A1(a) of this Chapter.
+- 2.1 Approval: Recognition that a Nurse Aide Training Program (herein after referred to as "program") meets the standards established by the Board. - 2.2 Board: The State Board of Nursing. - 2.3 Client: The individual receiving nursing care. - 2.4 Clinical: The setting in which students, under the direct supervision of qualified instructors, apply basic nursing knowledge and skills in the direct care of Clients. - 2.5 Competency evaluation: The examination approved by the Board consisting of two components, the written and the manual skills evaluations. - 2.6 Curriculum: All the content required for completion of an approved Nurse Aide Training Program. - 2.7 Laboratory: A simulated care setting where students practice nursing skills and theory application under the direction of qualified instructors. - 2.8 Nurse Aide Training Program: A course of study that is approved by the Board or the appropriate authority in another state or territory of the United States that also meets the requirements of the Omnibus Budget Reconciliation Act of 1987. - 2.9 Pre-clinical: The first portion of the approved program that occurs prior to any direct contact with a Client that must be no less than 16 hours and must include, but not be limited to, the areas addressed in Section 5.2A1(a) of this Chapter.